Brickson95/CVEazy/README.md

 # Discord_CVE_Updater

 Hey there!
 Want to get CVE alerts directly in your Discord inbox?
 Follow these super easy steps to set up your very own bot.
-No complicated tech talk – just simple instructions!

 # 🚀 What This Bot Does